Estonia–Russia relations: Relationship during the Russo-Ukrainian War

 From 1940 until 1991, Estonia was under Soviet occupation, during which a large number of ethnic Russians migrated to the republic.
 The 2014 Russian annexation of Crimea and the Russo-Ukrainian War have left many Estonians nervous that Russia might also attempt to reoccupy Estonia or annex parts of the country.
 Because of this, Estonia has responded to Russia with frequent large-scale national and volunteer military exercises along the Russia-Estonia border.
 Additionally, Estonian government officials have called upon NATO, who has pledged their support for Estonia in the effect of Russian encroachment, by sending individuals to take place in the military exercises along the border.

 After the 2022 Russian invasion of Ukraine started, Estonia, as one of the EU countries, imposed sanctions on Russia, and Russia added all EU countries to the list of "unfriendly nations".
 Estonia joined other countries in spring 2022 in declaring a number of Russian diplomats Persona non grata.
 Estonia also introduced a ban on some media channels based in Russia.

 In September 2022, Poland, Lithuania, Latvia, and Estonia decided to close entry for Russian citizens with Schengen visas, including those issued by third countries.
 Estonia also made it a criminal offence for anyone from Estonia going to fight for Russia, including Russian citizens living in Estonia.

 On 18 October 2022, the Estonian parliament voted in favour of officially recognizing Russia as a terrorist state.
 The Riigikogu also called on the international community to adopt a similar position.

-On 6 December 2022 Vadim Konoshchenok, a suspected FSB officer was arrested at the border with high tech electronic items and ammunition sourced in the US, additional goods were found in a warehouse Konoshchenok was renting.
+On 6 December 2022, Vadim Konoshchenok, a suspected FSB officer was arrested at the border with high tech electronic items and ammunition sourced in the US, additional goods were found in a warehouse Konoshchenok was renting.
 The USA sought his extradition, which was granted and actioned in July 2023.

 In January 2023, Estonian Foreign Ministry spokesman Mihkel Tamm announced Estonia's intention to seize $21.4 million in Russian assets in Estonia and deliver it to Ukraine.
 Estonia is working with European Commission on plans to seize Russian assets frozen in the European Union which are estimated to be in the hundreds of billions of dollars.

 Estonia announced the expulsion of 21 Russian diplomats and technical staff in January 2023 and encouraged other European Union countries to follow suit.
 In response, Russia responded by downgrading its relations with Estonia and expelling the Estonian ambassador, Estonia responded in kind.

+On 19 August 2026, Estonia announced that it was investigating Russian links to an arson attack on a building belong to defense company Milrem Robitics.